About the Artist

 1943:

-Gottlieb exhibits as a founding member in the First Exhibition of New York Artists—Painters, 444 Madison Avenue, New York, NY, February 13–27.
+Gottlieb exhibits as a founding member in the First Exhibition of New York Artists—Painters.
 This group of abstract painters includes Mark Rothko, John Graham, and George Constant.

 Gottlieb co-authors a letter with Mark Rothko, edited by Barnett Newman, which voices the first formal statement of concerns of the Abstract Expressionist artists.
 The letter is published in the New York Times on June 13.
 Among others, Gottlieb and Rothko listed the following “aesthetic beliefs”: “We favor the simple expression of complex thought.
 We are for the large shape because it has the impact of the unequivocal.
 We are for flat forms because they destroy illusion and reveal truth.”
 “There is no such thing as good painting about nothing.
 We assert that the subject is crucial and only that subject matter is valid which is tragic and timeless.”
 On October 13, Gottlieb and Rothko present their views on the radio program “Art in New York,” broadcast on station WNYC.
 Read more about Gottlieb and Rothko’s statement here.